As a moments page, spoilers are unmarked.

 - Also the sheer fact that her greatest fear is Joker returning and corrupting her.
 It suggests she knows she's only few steps from crazy and is fighting her worse urges in order to stay with the good guys - and winning that fight.

-- In the story mode, Barry initially doesn't trust Hal when he comes back, but after a quick fight, he sees Hal's good intentions.
+- In the story mode, Barry initially doesn't trust Hal when he comes back - understandable, given that Hal tried to intervene in Barry's HeelFace Turn and never turned on Superman while the Regime still existed - but after a quick fight, he sees Hal's good intentions and realizes that Hal's in the same boat he is.
 The smiles on their faces when they shake hands and accept each other's help is pretty nice to see.

 - After everything he's been through, Batman has every reason to never trust any kind of super-powered Kryptonian; even in the first game he was adamant about not bringing the main Superman into his world.
 Yet he trusts Supergirl enough to reform the Justice League alongside her in his ending.
 He really has learned to put his faith and trust in other people, possibly taking his own counterpart's advice to mind.